MantissaMr/nrel_charging/data-cleaning-report.md

 ## Data Validation
 The quality of our cleaned data was evaluated based on the following metrics:

-- **Completeness**: The dataset was complete with no missing values.
+- **Completeness**: The dataset is complete with no missing values.
-- **Accuracy**: There were no misspelled values and outliers were removed.
+- **Accuracy**: There is no misspelled values and outliers were removed.
 - **Consistency**: All inconsistent values were removed.
 - **Range**: All data points fall under an appropriate range.
 - **Type** All fields are of appropriate data types.